DASSL/ClassDB/docs/Setup.md

 ### Full Installation
-ClassDB provides two convince scripts that install all ClassDB components.
+ClassDB provides two convenience scripts that install all ClassDB components.
 If you wish to install all components, you may simply run these two scripts, and then skip to the `Verifying Installation` section.
+Due to compatibility issues, the first script cannot be run on Postgres versions 9.3 or earlier.
 1. Run `src/server/addAllToServer.psql`.
 Since this is a server level component, it may be installed while connected to any database on the DBMS
 2. Run the command: `CREATE DATABASE <databaseName> WITH OWNER = ClassDB;`, substituting the desired name of a database to install ClassDB on.
 All `DB` scripts should be run while connected to this database
 3. Run `src/db/addAllToDB.psql`